cbcrg/tcoffee/docs/tcoffee_manual.rst

 How can I use it?
 -----------------
 T-Coffee is not an interactive program.
-It runs from your UNIX or Linux command line and you must provide it with the correct parameters.
+It runs from your Unix or Linux command line and you must provide it with the correct parameters.
 If you do not like typing commands, here is the simplest available mode where T-Coffee only needs the name of the sequence file:

 ::